Neuroplasticity Exercises for Anxiety | Rewire Your Anxious Brain

 Deep breathing exercises can help make you feel better when feeling anxious as they activate your ‘rest and digest’ or parasympathetic branch of your nervous system[10].
 Also, deep breathing increases the oxygen supply to your brain and stimulates the parasympathetic nervous system, promoting a state of calmness.

-2. Novel activities or skill acquisition
+2. Novel Activities or Skill Acquisition

 The concept of learning a new skill and neuroplasticity mirror each other.
 The ability to learn a new activity or skill means that your innate talents, skills, and abilities can be improved or developed with determination.
 On the other hand, neuroplasticity refers to your brain’s ability to develop and adapt beyond the usual development period of your childhood.